formkit/docs-content/inputs/dropdown.md

 ### Multi-select

-By setting the `multiple` prop the dropdown input will render in multi-select mode:
+Dropdown inputs with the prop `multiple` set will render in multi-select mode.

 ::Example
 ---